-The default configuration will create a DefaultSchemaRegistryClient bean.
-If you want to use the Confluent schema registry, you need to create a bean of type ConfluentSchemaRegistryClient, which will supersede the one configured by default by the framework.
+The default configuration creates a DefaultSchemaRegistryClient bean.
+If you want to use the Confluent schema registry, you need to create a bean of type ConfluentSchemaRegistryClient, which supersedes the one configured by default by the framework.
+The following example shows how to create such a bean: